 As for the kitchen, upgraded counters and modern appliances will make for an appealing cooking area.
-Not only will investing in these two rooms make your property more attractive but it will also help boost your rental income.
+Not only will invest in these two rooms make your property more attractive, but it will also help boost your rental income.
 Make sure to have the oven valeted to perfection.

 After tackling the cleaning and decluttering, you want to make sure that everything looks good from top to bottom.

 - A fresh coat of wall paint may be just what you need to make the whole place look as good as now.
 Hire a handyman to help.
 While you can’t go wrong with white or tan, you can opt to move past the generic industry standard and go with lighter hues of blue.
 Browse through some articles about choosing an amazing paint colour for your rental property to ensure you get it just right.